Ifeoma28/data_mart/README.md

 ## RECOMMENDATION
-- Better Segmentation
+- Better Segmentation for unknown demographics and age band.
 - Double down on new customer acquisition
 - Continue to invest in campaigns,referral programs or first-time buyer incentives to sustain this positive momentum
-- We can see from the sales by customer type that existing customers show a slight negative impact on sales To help this, analyzing churn behaviour or drop-off points in each region and collecting feedbacks from existing customers to identify pain-points(eg surveys)
+- We can see from the sales by customer type that existing customers show a slight negative impact on sales
+- To help this, analyzing churn behaviour or drop-off points in each region and collecting feedbacks from existing customers to identify pain-points(eg surveys)
 - Prioritize Shopify Engagement
 Capitalize on Shopify’s high ATV (81.27%) and positive sales growth by tailoring premium offers or loyalty programs to this high-value segment.

-- Monitor Retail Trends & Couples’ Behavior
+- Monitor Retail Trends & Couples Behavior
 Retail platform shows overall decline.
 The Retail-Couples group had an 83% increase in transactions, highlighting a potential niche—invest in storytelling, promotions, or bundles that resonate with this group.

 Examine 15% retail sales decline contributors and test targeted recovery strategies.